daniel-muthukrishna/FitELP/docs/index.rst

 EmissionLineAnalysis allows you to:

--Modelling all individual emission-lines profiles with multiple-gaussian components.
+* Modelling all individual emission-lines profiles with multiple-gaussian components.

--Visualise the individual fit of the emission-lines profiles with/without residuals.
+* Visualise the individual fit of the emission-lines profiles with/without residuals.

--Perform an kinematic analysis of each target.
+* Perform an kinematic analysis of each target.

--Produces pdf and latex tables with the results for each ion on each gaussian component:
+* Produces pdf and latex tables with the results for each ion on each gaussian component:

-   -- radial velocities, velocity dispersion, fluxes, emission measure (EM), and global flux, with the corresponding errors.
+   - radial velocities, velocity dispersion, fluxes, emission measure (EM), and global flux, with the corresponding errors.

-   -- Average of radial velocities and velocity dispersion with the corresponding errors.
+   - Average of radial velocities and velocity dispersion with the corresponding errors.

-   -- H-alpha luminosity and the corresponding Star Formation Rate (SFR) base on ... equation, abscissa and ordinate values of the BPT-NII diagnostic diagram.
+   - H-alpha luminosity and the corresponding Star Formation Rate (SFR) base on ... equation, abscissa and ordinate values of the BPT-NII diagnostic diagram.

--Visualise the different BPT diagnostic diagrams.
+* Visualise the different BPT diagnostic diagrams.

--Produces latex tables with the flux, continuum, equivalent width, with the corresponding errors and for each ion.
+* Produces latex tables with the flux, continuum, equivalent width, with the corresponding errors and for each ion.